 P E R F O R M A N C E C A L E N D A R

-N E W S & R E V I E W S, & P A S T P E R F O R M A N C E S
+N E W S, R E V I E W S, & P A S T P E R F O R M A N C E S

-February 2018 - Josh will appear as tenor soloist in the Symphony No. 9 by Beethoven with the St. Cloud Symphony Orchestra, Great River Chorale, and the St. Cloud State University Choirs all conducted by Brian Dowdy.
+February 2019 - Josh appeared as tenor soloist in the Symphony No. 9 by Beethoven with the St. Cloud Symphony Orchestra, Great River Chorale, and the St. Cloud State University Choirs all conducted by Brian Dowdy.

-February 2018 - Josh will cover the role of Pinkerton in Madama Butterfly by Puccini with Opera Reading project, a program that allows singers to musically prepare a role with coaches from the Minnesota Opera culminating in a final musical run.
+February 2019 - Josh covered the role of Pinkerton in Madama Butterfly by Puccini with Opera Reading project, a program that allows singers to musically prepare a role with coaches from the Minnesota Opera culminating in a final musical run.

 December 2018 - Josh premiered the orchestral song cycle Sonetos del amor oscuro written by Joshua Armenta and in collaboration with the Great Noise ensemble conducted by Blair Skinner.
 Josh worked for many months in collaboration with the composer to help shape this piece.